Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 The TDSHS furnishes multiple types of vital records, depending on the record needed.16

-Access Marital Information & Obtain Certificates Through the Kerr County Clerk’s Office & the District Court
+View Marital Records & Obtain Certificates via the Kerr County Clerk’s Office & the District Court

 As was mentioned earlier, certified marriage records may be obtained from the Kerr County Clerk’s Office, and divorce decrees can be obtained from the District Court.
 Verification letters for both vital events can be acquired from the Texas DSHS.17

-Request Marriage Certificates from the Kerr County Clerk’s Office: Certified marriage records can be requested from the Kerr County Clerk’s Office in person.
+Request Marriage Certificates via the Kerr County Clerk’s Office: Certified marriage records can be requested from the Kerr County Clerk’s Office in person.

 Kerr County Clerk